Selling a Property

 Due to the complexity of the conveyancing process, it is not always possible to quote an exact figure.
 Please note the following are examples and subject to change:

-For purchase of properties up to £300,000.00, our standard legal fees start from £800.00 plus £160.00 (VAT at 20%).
+On purchase of properties up to £300,000.00, we estimate our standard legal fees to be £950.00 plus

 These fees cover our operating costs throughout the process.
 There will be additional disbursements as follows: